-There is no way of rationally understanding the dynamic of development of Russia either in the thirties or today if one denies that a change in the mode of production was forced through by the bureaucracy when it decided to defend itself against capitalism by imitating capitalism.
+There is no way of rationally understarfding the dynamic of development of Russia either in the thirties or today if one denies that a change in the mode of production was forced through by the bureaucracy when it decided to defend itself against capitalism by imitating capitalism.
 Only this can make sense of Mandel's own talk of a 'logic' to the plan that is different from the desires of individual bureaucrats.
-But this does not mean that acceptance of this logic of competition with the West was either 'mechanical' or automatic - it was in fact resisted in 1928-9 both by a substantial section of the bureaucracy around Bukharin, and by a section of the left opposition who, despite ambiguities, wanted to defend Russia against capitalism by revolutionary means, not by an internal imitation of capitalist exploitation.
-But it is a matter of fact, unfortunately or otherwise, that these lost out in the struggle and that the Stalinist transformation of the economy took place.

-It is worth adding here that with the development of the newer Stalinist-type regimes, it is no longer merely competition with private capitalist states that im-poses its laws upon them.
-It is also the needs of competition with other state capitalist ones (eg with orientation of the Russian economy to defence against China and vice-versa).
+But this does not mean that acceptance of this logic of competition with the West was either 'mechanical' or automatic - it was in fact resisted in 1928-9 both by a substantial section of the bureaucracy around Bukharin, and by a section of the left opposition who, despite ambiguities, wanted to defend Russia against capitalism by revolutionary means, not by an internal imitation of capitalist exploita-tion.
+But it is a matter of fact, unfortunately or otherwise, that these lost out in the struggle and that the Stalinist trans-formation of the economy took place.
+It is worth adding here that with the development of the newer Stalinist-type regimes, it is no longer merely competi-tion with private capitalist states that im-poses its laws upon them.
+It is also the needs of competition with other state capitalist ones (eg with orientation of the Russian economy to deformation of the Russian economy to defence against China and vice-versa).
 Nor is it only or neces-sarily military competition.
-The general crisis confronting the Czechoslovak regime from the mid-1960's on arose from an in-ability to sell the produce of its economy on the world market (including to other on the world market (including to other Stalinist regimes) - that is, from a classical inability for the state capitalist bureauc-racy to realise its surplus value.
+The general crisis confronting the Czechoslovak regime from the mid-1960's on arose from an inability to sell the produce of its economy on the world market (including to other Stalinist regimes) - that is, from a classical inability (or the state capitalist bureauctacy to realise its surplus value.

-The analysis of modern capitalism Mandel's criticism of Kidron's analysis of modern capitalism can be more quickly dealt with than the analysis of the Stalinist states, because the issues involved are less profound.
-Mandel begins by apparently quoting Kidron's view of Marx's model of capitalism and of why it should mean that there is a 'tendency for labour power to decline in absolute terms under capitalism; that "booms become progressively less profitable, and shorter: slumps more lasting and severe"'.
+The analysis of modern capitalism

+Mandel's criticism of Kidron's analysis of modern capitalism can be more quickly dealt with than the analysis of the Stalinist states, because the issues involved are less profound.
+Mandel begins by apparently quoting Kidron's view of Marx's model of capitalism and of why it should mean that there is a 'tendency for labour power to decline in absolute ferms under capitalism; that "'coms become progressively less profitable, and shorter; slumps more lasting and severe".
 Incidentally, Mandel claims that Kidron 'will have a hard time finding any evidence in Marx's Capital' for these assumptions.
 One can only suggest that Mandel refers to pp 630-635 of Capital (vol 1).
+Thus Mandel quotes Kidron: "The model is a closed system, in which a state for the section of the section of the section."

-Thus Mandel quotes Kidron: 'The model is a closed system, in which all output flows back as inputs in the form of investment goods or of wage goods.
+"The model is a closed system, in which all output flows back as inputs in the form of investment goods or of wage goods.
 There are no leaks.
+Yet in principle a leak could insulate

-Yet in principle a leak could insulate the compulsion to grow from its most important consequences.
-If "capi-tal intensive" goods were drawn off, the rise would be slower and - depending on the volume and composi-tion of the leak - could even stop or be reversed.
+Tet in principle a leak could insulate the compulsion to grow from its most important consequences. . .
+If "capital intensive" goods were drawn off, the rise would be slower and - depending on the volume and compositior of the leak - could even stop or be reversed.
 In such a case there would be no decline in the average rate of profit, no reason to expect increasingly severe slumps, and so on.